Museum reopens February 2, 2026 for public tours

 Dr. Alise Coen, PhD

-The perception of America as a safe haven and beacon of freedom have shaped its role as a destination for refugees and migrants worldwide.
-However, immigrant policies are known for being confusing.
-Explore this history and how it has influenced policy and human rights around the world with Dr. Alise Coen, professor of Political Science at UW–Green Bay.
+Global perceptions of America as a safe haven have shaped its role as a destination for refugees and migrants worldwide.
+However, United States immigration and refugee policies have often been inconsistent or contradictory.
+Explore this history and how it has affected the treatment of different immigrant groups including those from the Middle East, Central America, Afghanistan, Ukraine and beyond with Dr. Alise Coen, professor of Political Science at UW–Green Bay.

 Tuesday, April 7, 2026 | 6:00pm-7:30pm